afshananamsaeed/Natural-Language-Processing/README.md

 # Natural-Language-Processing
-The Repository consists of certain NLP related tasks.
+The Repository contains assignments submitted for the course Machine Learning for Natural Language Processing.